 PhD student, working on planet-disk interaction and disk winds.

 Master student.
 Working on models of water in planetesimal interiors.

 Bachelor student.
-Will work on rings in disks.
+Works on migration in disks.

 - Eric Gaidos (regular visitor)